su57ks/Console-Snake/README.md

 ### 📝 Project Description
 **Console Snake** is a classic Snake game implemented entirely in the terminal with unusual mechanics.
 Instead of standard walls, the snake teleports when going beyond the field boundaries, and maps are stored in JSON format, allowing you to create custom levels with unique color schemes.

+The project is "hand-coded" without complex game engines — just pure Python and minimal dependencies.

 ---

 ### ✨ Key Features